University of Tennessee, Ed.D.,

 Over her career, she explored hypotheses concerning the determininants of behavior.
 This involved investigating the history of cycles of prohibition, eugenics, and other social/health movements with moral overtones - "Clean Living" crusades.
 In her first twenty years, she primarily used quantitative sociological and applied research methods to examine drinking patterns in relationship to sexuality, women's health, and other health issues.
 This research led her to an interest in the etiology of attitudes, behaviors, and drinking norms from a broader historical and cultural prospective.

 Consequently, in the early-1990 she began to explore the history of drinking within the cultural context of Western Europe and North America.
 This line of study evolved into the exploration of other health related issues and health reform crusades, such as Eugenics, and their reformers during the Progressive Era.
-One of her current studies is a biography of Upton Sinclair as a health crusader and educator.
-As a side interest, she has completed one, and is in the midst of another, oral history of elderly Benedictine monks.
+She is now working on another reference book about unusual practices in public health and medicine from antiquity to the present.

-Engs, Ruth Clifford.
+Engs, R. C..
 Eugenics, Immigration Restrictions and the Birth Control Movements (Chapt.
 16).
 Sibley, K (Editor).
 "A Companion to Warren G. Harding, Calvin Coolidge and Herbert Hoover" (2014).
 John Wiley and Sons, Inc.

 Engs, R. C., Fisher, Irving, Stoddard, Cora Frances.
 "Scientific Temperance Federation, and other entires".
 In Alcohol and Temperance in Modern History: An International Encyclopedia, 2 Vol. Editors, Jack S. Blocker; David M. Fahey; Ian R. Tyrrell.
 Santa Barbara, CA: ABC-CLIO, 2003.